niranois13/holbertonschool-higher_level_programming/python-test_driven_development/README.md

-# Low-level programming:
-## From week 3 to week 9 at Holberton School Thonon-Les-Bains
+# Python - Test-driven development

-This repository contains the different projects I have made during the major part of my first trimester at **Holberton School**.
+This repository contains the tasks I made in order to grasp the concept and the importance of testing during development.
-This trimester was about learning the basics of **C**, such as *functions*, *loops*, *data structures*, and even *algorithms*.

-### Table of Contents:
-(Ordered according to the curriculum)
+### Task List:

 1. **hello_world**
    - [Repository Link](.../tree/main/hello_world)